-The City's Inland General Plan explores relevant policies from each Element of the General Plan.
+The proposed project is under the jurisdiction of the Inland General Plan as the project is not located within the Coastal Zone.
+This section explores relevant policies from each Element of the General Plan.
 The proposed acquisition does not constitute a development project itself and is exempt from CEQA review.
 Additionally, as an acquisition project, with no proposed development at this time, most of the policies of the General Plan are not applicable to the acquisition because general plan policies are focused on regulating development.
-Nevertheless, if the City pursues one or more reservoirs or other projects in the future after acquiring the property, the City would have to comply with all policies of the General Plan as well as all applicable provisions of the Land Use and Development Code and the Municipal Code.
+Nevertheless, if the City pursues one or more reservoirs or other projects in the future after acquiring the property, the City would have to comply with all policies of the General Plan as well as all regulations of the Land Use and Development Code and the Muni Code.